Library Fact Sheets

-The 926th GP also supports the U.S. Air Force's first Remotely Piloted Aircraft wing, the 432nd WG/432nd AEW, equipped with more than 100 MQ-1 Predator and MQ-9 Reaper unmanned aircraft, in its mission to train pilots, sensor operators and other UAS crewmembers, and conduct combat surveillance and attack operations worldwide.
+The 926th WG also supports the U.S. Air Force's first Remotely Piloted Aircraft wing, the 432nd WG/432nd AEW, equipped with more than 100 MQ-1 Predator and MQ-9 Reaper unmanned aircraft, in its mission to train pilots, sensor operators and other unmanned aircraft systems crewmembers, and conduct combat surveillance and attack operations worldwide.

-The 926th GP consists of seven squadrons and two detachments across the nation:
+The 926th WG consists of two groups, 12 squadrons and one detachment across the nation:

 926th Aircraft Maintenance Squadron integrated into the 57th Maintenance Group at Nellis AFB